strayMat/causal-ml-course/slides/event_studies.typ

   ]
 ]

-#slide[
-  = Failure of synthetic controls: confounding events
+#slide(title: "Failure of synthetic controls: confounding events")[

   Confounding event : affecting the outcome for the treated unit and only part of the controls.